-Finally, we expect these maps to be nearly unbiased estimates of the sky brightness at all angular scales; the only response function expected is the 1.5, 2.0, or 2.5 arcmin FWHM Gaussian smoothing kernel and the small strip of modes missing at low $k_x$ and high $k_y$ .
-We confirm this expectation by taking a cutout of the 2.1 mm ( $\alpha = 2.0$ ) map of each resolution around the brightest background point source in the LMC field, the radio source PKS 0437-719 (which is expected to be point-like at SPT resolution, Healey et al. 2007).
+the only response function expected is the 1.5, 2.0, or 2.5-arcmin FWHM Gaussian smoothing kernel and the small strip of modes missing at low k_x and high k_y .
+We confirm this expectation by taking a cutout of the 2.1 mm ($\alpha = 2.0$) map of each resolution around the brightest background point source in the LMC field, the radio source PKS 0437-719 (which is expected to be point-like at SPT resolution, Healey et al. 2007).
 The location of this source is indicated by a black diamond in the upper-right panel of Figure 6.
 The brightness of the map at each resolution as a function of distance to this source is plotted in Figure 7.
-Overplotted in each case is the expected response to a point source in that map, namely a 1.5, 2.0, or 2.5 arcmin FWHM Gaussian.
+Overplotted in each case is the expected response to a point source in that map, namely a 1.5, 2.0, or 2.5-arcmin FWHM Gaussian.
 The measured response is consistent by eye with the expected response.
 If we fit the map cutouts to a model of a two-dimensional Gaussian, the geometric mean of the best-fit FWHM along the two axes are 1.45, 1.98, and 2.51 arcmin at the three resolutions (within $\sim 3\%$ of the expected FWHM of 1.5, 2.0 and 2.5 arcmin).